 - Fast and simple process with funding in 2-5 days

 Short-term business loans are term loans that provide a lump sum of money that is repaid over terms of 6 to 18 months.
-When approved, you get a fixed amount and a fixed amount you have to pay back.
-The difference is the cost, with a fixed payment automatically deducted from your business bank account monthly, bi-weekly, weekly, or in some cases daily.
-Limited paperwork is required, and credit requirements are more lenient than that of banks or traditional term loans.
+When approved, you get a fixed amount and a fixed amount you must pay back.
+The difference is the cost, with a fixed payment automatically deducted from your business bank account monthly, bi-weekly, weekly, or sometimes daily.
+Limited paperwork is required, and credit requirements are more lenient than banks or traditional term loans.
 If you need cash fast, this medical practice financing option can be an excellent solution for working capital, commercial real estate purchases, renovations, and more.

 Benefits of a Short-Term Loan:

 - Personal credit accepted from excellent to poor

 - Lower monthly or annual revenue requirements than those of traditional business loans

 - Fast and simple process with same-day to next-day funding